cateroxl/Learning-Tracker/Study Log.md

 ### NOVEMBER

+**23 Nov**

+Studied first chapter of SICP again, and attempted to answer exercises.
+I made notes for it too.
+I read up to the 17th chapter of the book atop.
+Did look up Data Structures nad Algorithms for Functional Programming (Haskell).

+**22 Nov**

+Read the first few pages of atop.
+And changed some of my schedules and books.
+Reviewed the topics I've studied from The Odin Project.

 **21 Nov**

 Removed some books according to the reviews.
 And determined which I should study.
 Decided that I have to study mathematics and some other topics through youtube.
 Some topics are better with a mentor.